-Mitchell leads surging Jazz past Pacers

-INDIANAPOLIS (AP) — Donovan Mitchell had 27 points and 11 assists as the red-hot Utah Jazz improved their NBA-best record with a 103-95 road win over the Indiana Pacers on Sunday.

-The Jazz (19-5), who have won 15 of 16, flowed through their All-Star guard, who also had nine rebounds.
+Mitchell, Jazz win for 15th time in 16 games, beat Pacers

+The Jazz improved their NBA-best record to 19-5 despite missing Mike Conley, who was scratched with a hamstring injury.
 Mitchell ensured a fast start with 11 first-quarter points.

+“From the beginning, I just wanted to establish the mentality that we were going to push through,” Mitchell said.
+“There were times we were tired, but we had to do it collectively.”

 When he wasn’t driving past defenders, he was pulling up for uncontested jumpers.
+When covered, he didn’t hesitate to distribute the ball to teammates.

+“Those shots are more open when you attack the rim,” Jazz coach Quin Snyder said

-Former Pacer Bojan Bogdanovic broke an 83-all tie with a three-point play at the 5:36 mark of the fourth quarter and the visitors never trailed again.
+Former Pacer Bojan Bogdanovic was rewarded for driving to the rim as he broke an 83-all tie with a three-point play midway through the fourth quarter.
 On subsequent possessions, Mitchell fed Bogdanovic and Joe Ingles for 3-pointers.

+The Jazz made up for misses by hitting the boards with a 69-54 advantage that included 17 offensive rebounds.

 In the final two minutes, Mitchell banked home a runner and sank a pair of foul shots for a 100-91 lead.
+During a late timeout, teammates advised him he needed one rebound for a triple-double.

+“I’m not the type of person to go and chase it,” Mitchell said.
+“I’m just trying to find ways to impact the game.”

 Bogdanovic finished with 18 points.
 Jordan Clarkson added 17 off the bench.
 Rudy Gobert had 16 points and 16 rebounds.

+“They have such a great team, they make you pay for any little mistake,” said Pacers reserve Doug McDermott, who scored 18 points.

-Domantas Sabonis scored 20 for the Pacers (12-12), who have lost five of six.
-Doug McDermott contributed 18 off the bench.
+Domantas Sabonis scored 20 for the Pacers, who have lost five of six.
 Malcolm Brogdon had 15 points and seven assists.

+“We played pretty good defense,” McDermott said, “but we just weren’t able to score baskets when we needed to.”

 TIP-INS

-Jazz: Only team to rank in the top five in offensive (115.7) and defensive (107.4) rating. … Mike Conley’s plus-minus of +265 is 48 points better than Los Angeles’ Kawhi Leonard for the league lead.
+Jazz: Only team to rank in the top five in offensive (115.7) and defensive (107.4) rating. … Conley’s plus-minus of +265 is 48 points better than Los Angeles’ Kawhi Leonard for the league lead.

 Pacers: Set a franchise record with 20 3-pointers in Friday home loss to New Orleans. … T.J.
 McConnell has had 27 assists off the bench in the past two games.